altayaydemir/altay-dot-wtf/data/books/show-your-work.md

 ### Read Obituaries

-Hearing the near-death experiences of people might motivate you to start doing stuff instead of wasting time.
+Reading the near-death experiences of people might motivate you to start doing stuff instead of wasting time.

 ## Think Process, Not Product